Parking Citations

 2. Purchase a Permit

-All vehicles parked on campus must be associated to a valid UND parking permit.
+All vehicles parked on campus must be associated a valid UND parking permit.
 Visitors to the UND campus should review the Visitor Information for parking options.
 ADA placard or plate holders must also have a UND permit, misuse of ADA parking can result in a citation being issued.

 3. Park Where Your Permit Allows